arthur-liqian/jekyll-blog/_drafts/rabbitmq/rabbitmq.md

 # multiple consumers share one queue

-- the messages will be equally splited to all of the consumers
+- the messages will be equally splited to all of the consumersed to all of the consumers
+- the logic won't be impacted by the type of exchange

 # TODO
 - the order of exchange and queue declaration